Philadelphia woman who was driving a partially automated Mustang Mach-E charged with DUI homicide

 Investigators in Philadelphia believe that Mustang driver Dimple Patel was driving about 71 mph (114 kph), using both Blue Cruise and Adaptive Cruise Control, when the crash occurred.
 A fourth vehicle was also struck.

-Patel, of Philadelphia, faces multiple charges, including homicide by vehicle while driving under the influence and involuntary manslaughter.
+The 23-year-old Patel, a pre-med student from Philadelphia, faces multiple charges, including homicide by vehicle while driving under the influence and involuntary manslaughter.
 She turned herself in to police Tuesday on the charges filed last week, state police said.

-Her lawyer did not immediately return a phone message seeking comment.
+Defense lawyer Zak Goldstein said he had not yet seen the criminal complaint or any reports on the crash, and called the deaths a tragedy.
+However, he noted that, broadly speaking, Pennsylvania law on DUI-related homicides requires “that the DUI caused the homicide."

+“If in fact it's a failure in a self-driving or a driving system, that may not be a homicide by DUI even if the driver is intoxicated,” he said, adding that he has not seen any case law on the issue in Pennsylvania.

-Ford has said it was collaborating with both the state police and the National Highway Traffic Safety Administration in reviewing the crash, which killed Aktilek Baktybekov, who had broken down, and Tolobek Esenbekov, who had presumably stopped in the left shoulder to assist him.
+Ford has said it was collaborating with the state police, the NTSB and the National Highway Traffic Safety Administration in reviewing the crash, which killed Aktilek Baktybekov, who had broken down, and Tolobek Esenbekov, who had presumably stopped in the shoulder to assist him.

+When it opened a probe of the Philadelphia and San Antonio crashes involving Blue Cruise, NHTSA said both occurred on freeways in nighttime lighting conditions, and that Blue Cruise was in use just before the collisions.

+The agency said it is looking into how Blue Cruise performs driving tasks as well as its camera-based driver monitoring system.

-Federal investigators have studied other previous crashes involving partially automated driving systems, most involving Tesla’s Autopilot.
+Both NHTSA and the NTSB have investigated multiple previous crashes involving partially automated driving systems.

+In April, NHTSA began investigating whether Tesla’s fix for a December recall involving more than 2 million vehicles equipped with the company’s Autopilot partially automated system took care of the problem.
+The recall was done because the driver monitoring system was inadequate and posed a safety risk.

+NHTSA said that from January 2018 to August 2023, it found 956 crashes involving Autopilot and Tesla's “Full Self Driving” systems resulting in 29 deaths.